 It’s crucial that family members understand that these passion projects are sources of self-worth and, hopefully, income.

 I won’t lie and say that my wife never minds how much I work on this, but she also gets it 90% of the time.
-The other 10% of the time, I simply need to spend time with my wife.
+The other 10% of the time, I simply need to keep my priorities straight.
+After all, my wife is my best return on my investment.

 If my wife didn’t understand how passionate I am about helping people figure all of this stuff out, she simply wouldn’t tolerate the amount of time I spend on it.
 Plain and simple.